 You can store this soup in the fridge in an airtight container and enjoy it for up to three days.
 Reheat it gently on the stove, adding a little water if it's too thick to achieve your desired consistency.

 You can also freeze it in separate portions in airtight containers.
 Defrost in the fridge overnight.
-Heat on the stove or in the microwave.
+Heat on the stove top.

 What to pair this soup with